terra10/codefest_serverless-awslambda/Lab005/README.md

     - ${file(resources/resources-apigateway.yml)}
 ```

-So we have our models and out validators, now make sure the postBeer will use it by adding this
+So we have our models and our validators, now make sure the postBeer will use it by adding this:
 ```
 http:
   reqValidatorName: RequestValidatorOnlyBody
 ```

-We need to tell the serverless framework to also use both plugins so add them in the plugins section
+We need to tell the serverless framework to also use both plugins so add them to the _plugins_ section:
 ```
 plugins:
   - serverless-aws-documentation